Split-Dosing GLP-1 Peptides: An Introduction

 Bottom Line

-Many people successfully split doses GLP-1 peptides like semaglutide to reduce side effects and hunger that return after several days.
-The simplest split-dose protocol is to divide your weekly injection into two that are three days apart, like one Monday and one Thursday.
+Some people successfully split doses GLP-1 peptides like semaglutide to reduce side effects and hunger that return after several days.
+The simplest split-dose protocol is to divide a weekly injection into two that are three days apart, like one Monday and one Thursday.